ThorkellMoon/portfolio/cv.md

 # Publications

-1.	*A Lexicon of Medieval Nordic Law*, with Ulrika Djärv, Inger Larsson, Christine Peel and Erik Simensen.
-2020.
-Cambridge: Open Book Publishers. [https://doi.org/10.11647/OBP.0188](https://doi.org/10.11647/OBP.0188)
+1. 'Archaeological Trails and Contemporary Art: Soundscapes for visually impaired visitors', with Angeliki Antoniou, Ioanna Lykourentzou, Heng Gu and Maria Stathi.
+In *Proceedings of the First International Workshop on Accessibility and Multimodal Interaction Design Approaches in Museums for People with Impairments co-located with MobileHCI 2023 Conference
+Athens, Greece, September 26, 2023*.
+Ed.
+Christos Fidas et al. 2024. [https://ceur-ws.org/Vol-3622/paper2.pdf](https://ceur-ws.org/Vol-3622/paper2.pdf)
 2. ‘Benedict of Nursia’, with Stephanie Clark, Shannon Godlove and Amity Reading.
 In *Sources of Anglo-Saxon Literary Culture*.
 Ed.
-Frederick Biggs et al.  (under review with Amsterdam UP; forthcoming 2023) [8000 words]
+Frederick Biggs et al.  (under review with Amsterdam UP; forthcoming 2024) [8000 words]
-3.	‘Árni’s Archives: The Arnamagnæan Diplomatic Collection in Copenhagen’.
+3. *A Lexicon of Medieval Nordic Law*, with Ulrika Djärv, Inger Larsson, Christine Peel and Erik Simensen.
 2020.
+Cambridge: Open Book Publishers. [https://doi.org/10.11647/OBP.0188](https://doi.org/10.11647/OBP.0188)
+4.	‘Árni’s Archives: The Arnamagnæan Diplomatic Collection in Copenhagen’.
+2020.
 In *Medieval Documents as Artefacts*.
 Ed.
 Eef Dijkhof et al. Hilversum: Verloren. [online description](https://verloren.nl/boeken/2086/213/5763/middeleeuwen/medieval-documents-as-artefacts)
-4. ‘Gnýs æfintýr’, with Beeke Stegmann and Tom Birkett, ed. and trans.
+5. ‘Gnýs æfintýr’, with Beeke Stegmann and Tom Birkett, ed. and trans.
 2016.
 In *Bibliotheca Arnamagnæana XLVIII.
 Opuscula XIV*.
 Ed.
 Britta Olrik Frederiksen.
 Hafniæ: Museum Tusculanum.
 25-87.
 [PDF on academia.edu](https://www.academia.edu/24814980/Gn%C3%BDs_%C3%A6vint%C3%BDr)
-5. ‘Erik’s Law of Zeeland’, trans. with Helle Vogt.
+6. ‘Erik’s Law of Zeeland’, trans. with Helle Vogt.
 2016.
 In *The Danish Medieval Laws*.
 Ed.
 Helle Vogt and Ditlev Tamm.
 Oxford: Routledge.
-6. Review of Már Jónsson.
+7. Review of Már Jónsson.
 2012.
 Arnas Magnæus Philologus.
 Odense: University Press of Southern Denmark. *Saga Book* XXXIX (2015): 127-29.
-7. ‘The Medieval Nordic Legal Dictionary’.
+8. ‘The Medieval Nordic Legal Dictionary’.
 2015.
 In *The Sixteenth International Saga Conference: Sagas and Space*.
 Ed.
 Jürg Glauser et al. Zürich: Universität Zürich.
 188. [abstract]
-8. ‘A Handbook for Princes (AM 243 b α fol.)’, ‘Norwegian Crusaders (NRA AM fasc.
+9. ‘A Handbook for Princes (AM 243 b α fol.)’, ‘Norwegian Crusaders (NRA AM fasc.
 3 nr.
 1)’ and ‘Labours of the Month (AM 249 a fol.)’.
 2015.
 In *66 Manuscripts from the Arnamagnæan Collection*.
 Ed.
 Matthew James Driscoll and Svanhildur Óskarsdóttir.
 Copenhagen: Museum Tusculanum.
 100-01, 132 and 144-47. [also published in Icelandic (2013) and Danish (2015)]
-9.	*The Reception of Hervarar saga ok Heiðreks from the Middle Ages to the Seventeenth Century*.
+10.	*The Reception of Hervarar saga ok Heiðreks from the Middle Ages to the Seventeenth Century*.
 2013.
 Münchner Nordistische Studien, Bd.
 14. München: Utz Verlag.
 [333 pp.]
-10. ‘The Organization of Poetic Quotations in Hervarar Saga ok Heiðreks’.
+11. ‘The Organization of Poetic Quotations in Hervarar Saga ok Heiðreks’.
 2012.
 In *The Legendary Sagas: Origins and Development*.
 Ed. Ármann Jakobsson, Annette Lassen and Agneta Ney.
 Reykjavík: University of Iceland Press.
 153-69.

 # In preparation
 1. 'Cultural Soundscapes' (accepted; forthcoming in Sep 2023)